 [08:55] Sophomore Year

 Once your sophomore year hits, then you can start piling in some things in a step-wise fashion.
 You're learning how to take on more and more responsibilities, more organizational skills.
-You're going to be needed better study skills.
-You're going to be needed along the way.
+You're going to be getting better study skills.
+Those are going to be needed along the way.
 So you're just building up on each step of the way.

 Leadership is very important as well.
 You need to be able to show you're a leader.
 You don't have to start three different clubs on campus or run for class president.
 But you need to have some leadership experience.